naatukodi/naatukodiblog/blog/challenges31stJan.md

 ---
-title: Overcoming Roadblocks at Our Chicken Coop: Challenges and Solutions
+title: "Overcoming Roadblocks at Our Chicken Coop: Challenges and Solutions"
-description: Discover the challenges we've faced at our chicken coop, including social media bans and smart device issues, and how we're developing permanent solutions to ensure the success of our noble cause.
+description: "Discover the challenges we've faced at our chicken coop, including social media bans and smart device issues, and how we're developing permanent solutions to ensure the success of our noble cause."
-keywords: chicken coop, livestock communication, social media ban, egg hatching, smart devices, temperature control, Arduino, smart farming, poultry farming challenges, sustainable agriculture
+keywords: "chicken coop, livestock communication, social media ban, egg hatching, smart devices, temperature control, Arduino, smart farming, poultry farming challenges, sustainable agriculture"
-author: GSR
+author: "GSR"
-date: 2025-01-31
+date: "2025-01-31"
 ---

 ## Overcoming Roadblocks at Our Chicken Coop: Challenges and Solutions